Wound Closure Training Course Outline

 On our wound glue training course, delegates learn how to properly apply the glue in thin layers along the wound and ensure proper adhesion.

-Course Objectives
+Wound Closure Course Objectives and Outcomes

-By the end of this course, participants should be able to:
+By the end of this course, delegates will be able to:

-Understand Wound Healing Principles:
+Understand Wound Healing Principles

 Explain the stages of wound healing and factors that influence the wound closure process.